 - 2020 - The Exhibition and Conference Centre (ECC) transformed into a temporary NHS hospital treating COVID-19 patients.

-- 2021 - The new Engineering building is due to be completed in February 2021.
+- 2021 - The new School of Engineering building is officially open on Frenchay Campus.

 Remembering St Matthias Campus